11 Ways to Prevent Lead Poisoning

 3. Before any renovation that disturbs lead paint, be certain your tradespeople are EPA-certified in the Renovation Repair & Painting rule.

-4. If tradespeople tell you they are not EPA-certified in RRP and that there is nothing to worry about, do not hire them.
+4. If a tradesperson or contractor tells you they are not EPA-certified in RRP and that there is nothing to worry about, do not hire them.
 They could be putting your health in jeopardy.
 And, if caught, they face stiff fines and possible jail time.

 5. Read the RRP rule to be sure your contractor is following correct procedures.